davidszkl/exam_rank_06/README.md

 and also fixes some errors like checking for buf[strlen() - 1] without checking if the buffer isn't empty ...

-I did not pass the exam with this solution yet.
+I passed the exam with the same (very similar) code on May 3 2022